letoram/arcan/src/tools/waybridge/README.md

 either through the setup above, or with Xarcan along with the normal X debugging tools, e.g.

+Mesa and EGL stacks also have their environment variables for enabling debugging.
+EGL\_LOG\_LEVEL=debug, MESA\_DEBUG=...

 tracing - xtruss
-interactive querying - xwininfo, xprop input-events - xev

-other useful xwininfo: -tree -root
+interactive querying - xwininfo, xprop input-events - xev pseudo-wm-commands - xdotool, wmctrl other useful xwininfo: -tree -root

 TODO